cheapjack/DigitalMigrations/docs/Data_As_Art_Material.md

 Understanding where data is stored, starting with something like GitHub, even if you don't fully understand it, gives you a rich area of research and a vast community of artists and technicians to look at and be inspired by.

+ After a while you get used to 'mining' the credits and links when you see interesting digital work and if you do engage with this practice it can be useful to consider documenting your own working practice on platforms like github even if it's just a place to group together links and notes for free.

+ If you're interested or a no-nonsense guide to using git try [Git-No-Deep-Shit](https://rogerdudler.github.io/git-guide/).

 We'll go into more of that in the next workshop looking at [P5.js](https://p5js.org/) and the [Openprocessing Community](openprocessing.org/).